Thursday, June 15, 2017

 Walking The Mat Intro 1/3

-When a bowl has been placed in your line to the jack , often called a "Block"; there seems to be nothing to do but to change your delivery.
-An experience athletic will tell you that "no Bowl is really a Block" because there are tricks which good Lawn Bowl athletics use that gain them an advantage.
-When a new member starts Lawn Bowls we tell them about the important to always have the same foot position on the mat.
-If the player is changing their position on the mat, often called "Walking the Mat"; as they move left or right from your original (trained) position.
+When a bowl has been placed in your line to the jack , often called a "Block"; there seems to be nothing to do but to change your delivery. (go from forehand to backhand or otherwise).
+An experience athletic will tell you that "no Bowl is really a Block" because of tricks which good Lawn Bowl athletics use.
+When a new club member starts Lawn Bowls we tell them about the important to always have the same foot position on the mat and explain that if the player is changing their position on the mat; their bowl will not always be in the same position.
+To gain an advantage around a "Block" a experience athlethic will often step around the mat.
+Often called "Walking the Mat"; the experience athletic will move left or right from your original position, and there by do a different delivery..
 Ofcourse, One is required by the rules of always having a foot on the mat until the Bowl has been delivered and is rolling up the green.
 (In some countries, having a part of the foot on or over the mat is the rule).

 Video of Mat Walking